martin00110535/gesture_sensor_tutorial/Tutorial.md

 ## Assessment 2

-Make a comfortable environment for watching movie
+Make a comfortable environment for watching movie.
 Your task is to create a micro:bit-controlled smart room that makes a perfect environment for watching move.
 Control the light to be dimmer but does not go off, turn on the ac and close the door.
 Use the gesture 'Wave'.